Gbengacode/react-math-magician/README.md

 # Project Description

 > This is the first project of the Math Magicians application.
-I set up the environment and tools needed to develop a React application.
+I design the interface needed to develop a React application.
 In the project, I will develop the actual application.

 ## Built With